Strategic Dynamic Pricing with Network Effects: Appendix

 \subsection{Proof of Lemma \ref{Lem:buyer'sbehavior}}

 Using Proposition \ref{Pro:SingleCrrossing}, for a given price sequence $p_T, \dots, p_1$ and history $H^t$, the decision of buyer $i \in [n]$ at time $t$ is to buy if and only if her valuation exceeds $v^{(i)}_t$.
-If the thresholds $v^{(i)}_t$ are interior, then buyer $i$ with valuation $v^{(i)}_t$ must be indifferent between accepting price $p_t$ and waiting until the subsequent round (in a continuation game with $t-1$ periods to go).
-If buyer $i$ with valuation $v^{(i)}_t$ accepts, her utility (conditional on period $t$ having been reached) is
+Buyer $i$ with valuation $v^{(i)}_t$ must be indifferent between accepting price $p_t$ and waiting until the subsequent round (in a continuation game with $t-1$ periods to go).
+If buyer $i$ with valuation $v^{(i)}_t$ purchases at price $p_t$, her utility (conditional on period $t$ having been reached) is

 By waiting one more period instead, buyer $i$ with valuation $v^{(i)}_t$ obtains utility